RandomsCTF/write-ups/Hack.lu CTF 2015/Dr. Bob [forensics] (150)/README.md

 smithj:Ep6mckrOLChF.:10063:0:99999:7:::
 ```

-Let's look for strings formatted like this inside our `.vdi` drive image, get the password hash for `root` and replace it with an empty string on every occurrence.
-It can be done with a hex editor which is comfortable with lookups inside a 1.78 GB disk image (I use Synalyze It! on OS X) or with your typical command-line tools.
+Let's look for strings formatted like this inside our `.vdi` drive image, find out what the password hash for `root` is and replace it with our own hash of a known password.
+It can be done with a hex editor which is comfortable with lookups inside a 1.78 GB disk image (I use _Synalyze It!_ on OS X), as well as your typical command-line tools.
 For the sake of brevity I'll use the latter:

-1. Generating a hash for a known password:
+Generating a hash for a known password:

 ```
 $ mkpasswd -m sha-512 mynewpassword saltsalt
 $6$saltsalt$ZzMhzEvGVJfYqywGstIsbfPRf7x0n1km8ZHJAmnFZ3juwus6rwrvnLbtcRCFsRd.gH8pbMZlTEtEHyOSNmOyT0
 ```

-2. Searching for the root password to replace:
+Searching for the root password to replace:

 ```
 $ strings Safe.vdi | grep root: | grep :::